Shire CEO eyes deals, but no urgency to spend AbbVie breakup fee

 | NEW YORK

-NEW YORK Shire PLC's (SHP.L) chief executive said he sees no urgency to spend the windfall the Dublin-based drugmaker received when AbbVie (ABBV.N) walked away from a $55 billion takeover bid earlier this year.
+NEW YORK Shire PLC's (SHP.L) chief executive said he sees no urgency to spend the windfall the Dublin-based drugmaker received when AbbVie (ABBV.N) walked away from a $55 billion (34.95 billion pounds) takeover bid earlier this year.

 AbbVie scuttled the so-called inversion deal in October after changes in U.S. tax rules aimed at preventing U.S. companies from redomiciling abroad to take advantage of lower corporate taxes.